aconstlink/twitch_irc_bot/README.md

 Besides that, all you need is in the project included.

-## Required User Information
-You need to provide some Twitch related information in order to use the bot.
-- Client ID
-- Client Secret (only for confidential clients)
-- Channel Name
-- Nick Name
-- Broadcasater ID
-- Bot ID
+## First off

+Go into the folder "working/Twitch" and duplicate the "credentials.store" and rename it to bot_data.json.

 ## How does it work

 There are two ways of using this program as a bot.
 You could use the bot with your own user account as the broadcaster or you could create a Twitch bot account und let the bot run using that account and also post as such.

 ### Option 1: Use your broadcaster account

-First, go into the folder "working/Twitch" and duplicate the "credentials.store" and rename it to bot_data.json.

 This means, the bot writes into the chat with your user name.
 You need to fill the following data in the confidential file:
 - client_id